 Take a Segway tour.
 Glide thru the vineyards at the Spier Hotel.
 No visit is complete without a wine tasting a succulent red or a crisp white.
 With more than 150 wine farms, there’s sure to be a place where you enjoy the fruit of the vine.

 Stellenbosch was a wonderful town to visit.
 One can only hope to visit here again, if only for a single glass of wine!
 Spier hotel was the perfect way to end our busy day at this enchanting place.

 Our tour group is eager to explore the next fascinating stop, Cape Town.
 The city is overflowing with activities to suit any traveler.
 The major tourist attractions are Table Mountain and Robben Island.
-Be sure however, to carve out time to meander through the vibrant & colorful neighborhood Bo-Kaap.
-It is must see.
+Be sure, however, to carve out time to meander through the vibrant & colorful neighborhood of Bo-Kaap.
+It is a must-see.

 If you are a shopper we found several local merchants at the V&A Waterfront Shopping Mall.
 As our time in Cape Town is coming to a close, we spent the last day taking a scenic drive exploring breathtaking views along the rocky coastline of Cape Peninsula.
 Our drive included a few stops, one at Boulders Beach to see the African Penguins and the legendary Cape of Good Hope, which is a promontory off the southern tip of South Africa.

-There are many tour operators that offer packages to South Africa.
-We used Indus Travels http://www.indus.travel to book our package, if you mention this article and my name Indus Travels will offer a $50 discount.
+There are many tour operators offering packages to South Africa.
+We used Indus Travels http://www.indus.travel to book our package, if you mention this article and my name (Sherri Crawford), Indus Travels will offer a $50 discount.